Kernel graphics Driver

-Kernel is responsible for driving our Graphics cards on the lowest level.
+The Linux* kernel graphics driver is responsible for driving the GPU at the lowest level.
 It is responsible for managing the video outputs, power management, low-level graphics commands execution, monitor hotplug detection and all the low-level bits required for the graphics card to work.

-All the communication between the user space applications and the Kernel occurs by the means of the DRI (Direct Rendering Infrastructure) protocol, which is also used by all the other graphics cards on Linux.
+All the communication between the user space applications and the kernel driver occurs by the means of the DRI (Direct Rendering Infrastructure) protocol, which is also used by all the other graphics cards on Linux.

 To understand more about the Kernel development, and participate in the process, the following are the main guidelines to get started:

 - General developers discussions occur on the firstname.lastname@example.org mailing list.

 - Archives are found at http://lists.freedesktop.org/archives/intel-gfx/.

 - The developers hang out in #email@example.com.